wixplosives/stylable.io/docs/guides/stylable-component-best-practices.md

 **Stylable** components should be easily stylable and themable from the outside.
 This means that the stylesheet describing the component CSS should be as **simple** and **generic** as possible, and should expose a clear and concise API for its internal parts.

-When building your components, we recommend following the guidelines below.
-We've accumulated these through our work with **Stylable**:
+When building your components, we recommend following the guidelines below that we've collected through our work with **Stylable**:

 ## Avoid size declarations